-My Top 25 Sega CD Games That Are Still Fun Playing All These Years Later
+My “HIGH 54” Sega CD / SEGA 32X Games That Are Still Fun Playing NOW

-My Top 25 Sega CD Games That Are Still Fun Playing All These Years Later
+My “HIGH 54” Sega CD / SEGA 32X Games That Are Still Fun Playing NOW

 As I mentioned in my other top/fave retro video games lists, 2020 was the year I got back into playing retro video games from my youth.
-This was heavily influenced by me ordering a Sega Mini to hook up to the tv I won at a Super Bowl party right before the world went on a lockdown quarantine, but the thing that really kicked the new hobby up a notch was realizing that that Sega Mini could be hacked to add any old retro video game from any old retro video game console.
-And once one goes down that online retro video gaming rabbit hole, one eventually realizes that one could have been playing any old retro video game right on one’s old iMac the whole time.
-I guess that’s why they say hindsight is 2020.
+This was heavily influenced by me ordering a Sega Mini to hook up to the 50-inch flatscreen tv I won at a local pub’s Super Bowl party right before the world went on a long-running lockdown quarantine — remember those days?

-Please keep in mind that this list is not really in a ranked order and it is definitely not an attempt at creating a “greatest Sega CD games ever” list (so prepare to adjust your “how could you not include ___?!” outrage appropriately).
-This is just a list of games that I still find personally enjoyable playing as an elder millennial in the 2020s & the ones that I find myself reaching for most often + it should be noted that I don’t really care much for fighting games or turn based strategy RPG games or ‘point and click’ games (no matter how ‘critically acclaimed’ they are on the Youtubes & Reddits) AND, in the case of the Sega CD, I also don’t fancy those FMV games (which really have not aged well + I also don’t have any built-in nostalgia for the Sega CD, as I never owned one back in the day).
+Please keep in mind that this list is not really in a ranked order and it is definitely not an attempt at creating a “greatest Sega CD / Sega 32x games ever” list (so prepare to adjust your “how could you not include ___?!” outrage appropriately).
+This is just a list of games that I still find personally enjoyable playing as an elder millennial in the 2020s & the ones that I find myself reaching for most often + it should be noted that I don’t really care much for fighting games or turn based strategy RPG games or ‘point and click’ games (no matter how ‘critically acclaimed’ they are on the Youtubes & Reddits) AND, in the case of the Sega CD, I also don’t fancy those FMV games (which really have not aged well).

 .